California Group Health Plans

 California small group employers can purchase Kaiser plans three different ways: through CalChoice; through Covered California for Small Business (SHOP); or directly from Kaiser.
 The benefits and rates are identical regardless of which way an employer purchases coverage.

-As of 2016 Kaiser had about 11.8 million members in nine states.
+Kaiser has long had the largest membership of California small businesses.
 Kaiser’s California membership is the largest by far with 8.6 million members2.

 Blue Shield of California

-Blue Shield of California is a not-for-profit health insurance company that operates exclusively in California.
+Blue Shield of California is a not-for-profit health insurance company with coverage in California and also covers out-of-state employees of employer-sponsored plans with the Blue Cross Blue Shield Blue Card system.
 Blue Shield insures 2.4 million Californians of which about 419,000 were in the small group market in 2015 at which time only included employers with only 2-50 employees (small group expanded to 1-100 employees in 2016).
 (5)

 The Blue Shield of California provider networks are very large and include most California doctors and hospitals.
 Blue Shield offers their full “Access Plus” HMO plans which enable members to go directly to certain specialists within designated medical groups.
 The “Local Access” HMO plans have fewer doctors and hospitals and are less expensive options.
 Blue Shield recently introduced their “Trio ACO” (Accountable Care Organization) HMO plans which have very few hospitals but enable revenue sharing among the hospitals and medical groups.
 Small businesses can only offer the Blue Shield full network or the small network HMO plans, not both.
 BSCA does allow small employers to offer the full network HMO and the Trio HMO networks.
 Blue Shield offers full network Silver and Bronze level HSA plans and Platinum, Gold, Silver and Bronze level PPO plans.
 Blue Shield also offers competitive group dental, vision and life insurance plans.